 Next, our team has put together some relevant information for preparation.
-Please note that local regulations might change quickly and information might not always be immediately up-to-date on this website.
+Please note that local regulations and the situation can change quickly and information might not always be immediately up-to-date on this website.

 For any questions, please contact our English-speaking customer service by email or chat.
 We are available 24/7 for you.

 Travel to Russia